 I. It pays to know your risks in retirement.

-The risks you'll face in retirement are not the same risks you'll face before retirement.
+The risks you'll face in retirement are not the same ones you'll face before retirement.
 Knowing what they are and how to prepare for them can increase retirement security.

 Here are the risks you'll most likely face before and during retirement.